dentron/FreeTawk/README.txt

 - If people do pick up the ball and roll with this, you have to edit decoding in the background JS file, and encoding in the popup JS file.
 I added some sparse comments to help.

 - Since delimiters may have higher detection and user change rates, they can be bypassed with the custom tag decode field

+Instead of wasting money on an e-girl consider throwing a few digital shekels into the garbage with a btc donation 3EkArcX8JHtmK1sQRgwmEpyezM9uhHB8Np